We are here to help you.

 What’s not a complaint:

-• The issue happened over 12 months ago.
+- The issue happened over 12 months ago (unless there are related ongoing unresolved issues).

 Who Can Complain?

-• Someone else can complain on your behalf we just need written permission.
+- Someone else can complain on your behalf, but we would need written permission.
 Please see the 'Permission to Discuss' form at the bottom of this page.

 How to Make a Complaint